Weddings: What to Register for if You Have Everything - Unique Gifter

 Sporting and Outdoors

-Bicycles! – Also bike trainers, bike repair stands, bike stands, panniers, bike car racks
+Also bike trainers, bike repair stands, bike stands, panniers, bike car racks

 Snowshoes

-Cross Country Skis (or downhill)
+Cross Country Skis (or Downhill)

-Ski or Bike Lift Tickets or Seasons Passes
+Ski or Bike Lift Tickets or Seasons Passes are also good.

-A canoe and paddles (or kayaks)
+A Canoe or Kayak and Paddles (or kayaks)

-Snorkeling Gear – especially if you could use it on your honeymoon!
+Especially if you could use it on your honeymoon!

 Surfboard